asyarr/asyarr/README.md

 - 🔭 I’m currently working on Delfiss Engenaharia Ltda.
-- 🌱 I’m currently learning Wed Development and Physics
+- 🌱 I’m currently learning Web Development and Physics

 - 📫 How to reach me: https://www.linkedin.com/in/raysa-de-jesus-grippa-06887a1b0/
 - 😄 Pronouns: She/Her